Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Literature Review

-Finally, our work significantly leverages recent work in mathematics and computer science (for instance, \cite{han2019universal, zaheer2017deep, wagstaff2019limitations}), which investigate the universal approximation of symmetric and antisymmetric functions, offering fundamental characterizations for functions defined on sets.
-We build on the literature to characterize a general class of choice functions in demand systems.
+Finally, our work leverages recent work in mathematics and computer science (for instance, \cite{han2019universal, zaheer2017deep, wagstaff2019limitations}), which investigate the universal approximation of symmetric and antisymmetric functions, offering fundamental characterizations for functions defined on sets.
+We build on this literature to characterize a general class of choice functions in demand systems.